Tracing

 The textual representation of a trace uses a domain specific tracing language, where each line tell about something that happens in the application at run-time:

-• Tracing starts.
-Comments are then printed at the beginning of the .art-trace file to show the trace configuration that will be used for the trace.
-Other information is also printed, for example the current time (according to the chosen timestamp precision).
+.art-tracefile to show the trace configuration that will be used for the trace.
+Other information is also printed, for example the current time (according to the chosen timestamp precision and the name of the running application).

 // "trace": {